ibm-cloud-docs/cloud-databases/disk-util-alerts-tutorial.md

 {"notificationChannel":{"id":39209,"version":1,"customerId":34292,"enabled":true,"sendTestNotification":true,"createdOn":1678967870764,"modifiedOn":1678967870764,"name":"thursTest","options":{"notifyOnOk":true,"emailRecipients":["email@email.com"],"notifyOnResolve":true},"type":"EMAIL"}}%
 ```

+You have created a Notification Channel for your alerts.
 Make a note of the `id` field that is returned by the API call.

 ## Step 3: Create the alert
 {: #disk-util-alert-tutorial-step-3}